 Core Education Requirements

 The core education requirements are the minimum education standards required to become an Accredited Municipal Assessor of Alberta.
-The education programs offered by Lakeland College and the University of British Columbia and UBC-affiliated post-secondaries offering courses assessment and appraisal courses provide Candidate Members with the fundamental knowledge and background to necessary to become professional assessors.
-Effective September 1, 2008, achievement of a diploma in either of the following two programs will be the only acceptable proof of completion of core education requirements towards the AMAA designation.
-The two-year full-time study Lakeland College Business Administration Diploma with a major in Appraisal and Assessment and the part-time distance learning option of University of British Columbia (UBC) Diploma in Urban Land Economics (DULE), Assessment Specialization or a UBC-affiliated post secondary offering the same or equivalent courses of the DULE are approved programs that meet the Core Education requirements towards accreditation.
+The education programs offered by the University of British Columbia and UBC-affiliated post-secondaries offering courses assessment and appraisal courses provide Candidate Members with the fundamental knowledge and background to necessary to become professional assessors.
+A diploma in the following programs will be the only acceptable proof of completion of core education requirements towards the AMAA designation: The two-year full-time study Lakeland College Business Administration Diploma with a major in Appraisal and Assessment or the part-time distance learning option of University of British Columbia (UBC) Diploma in Urban Land Economics (DULE), Assessment Specialization or a UBC-affiliated post secondary offering the same or equivalent courses of the DULE are approved programs that meet the Core Education requirements towards accreditation.